 For businesses, a well-oiled network means improved productivity, increased profit, and more satisfied customers.
-And with so many daily processes and transactions relying heavily on high performing networks, talented administrators are in very high demand.
+And with so many daily processes and transactions relying heavily on high-performing networks, talented administrators are in very high demand.

 The only downside is that computer networks tend to be temperamental.
 There are so many variables to account for—including users, new security threats, evolving technology, and challenging integrations.

 What kind of issues will you be up against at your first job after college?
-Here’s a look at 5 of the most common computer networking problems you’ll be dealing with (and crushing!) on a regular basis.
+Here’s a look at five of the most common computer networking problems you’ll be dealing with (and crushing!) on a regular basis.

-This is by no means a complete list...but it’ll give you a good preview of life on-the-job as a networking professional.
+This is by no means a complete list...but it’ll give you a good preview of life on the job as a networking professional.

 1. A Workstation that Can’t Connect to the Internet

-You get a call about a single workstation that’s displaying a “No Internet” message.
+You get a call about a single workstation that’s displaying a “no internet” message.
 The rest of the network appears to be functioning normally, so you’ll need to zero in on any hardware or software issues.

 Comprehensive hardware and software training is part of any quality computer networking program—so you’ll know exactly how to troubleshoot this challenge.